josevnz/InteractiveBashScript/README.md

 Yes, JSON is not the best format for configuration files, but ours is pretty small.
 Also notice that we can now store more than one remote machine (for simplicity will use only the first one)

-To take advantage of it, we will modify our library to look like this:
+To take advantage of it, we will modify our [library (v2)](https://github.com/josevnz/InteractiveBashScript/blob/main/rdp_common2.sh) to look like this:

 ```shell=
 #!/bin/bash